 Second instar larva white, tergite X weakly shaded, tergite IX posterior margin with very small teeth.

 F. parvula is readily recognised by the elongate pedicel on antennal segment III.
-Although 230 species are currently listed in the genus Frankliniella, most are known only from the neotropics.
+There are almost 240 species listed in the genus Frankliniella, but most are known only from the neotropics.
 In the Old World, no member of the genus is native to Africa or Australia, but a few species are European and extend to the Oriental region.
 Two Frankliniella species are widespread around the world, F. schultzei in the tropics and F. occidentalis in more temperate areas.

 Frankliniella parvula Hood